vatlab/blog/content/post/comparison.md

 #### Multi-scale containers

 #### PBS/Torque/LSF/SLURM
 Ability to manage the execution of multiple container instances in a distributed/HPC cluster or cloud.
+"Partial" means that users need to provide templates for some of these systems.

 #### HTCondor
 Ability to spawn the executions of pipeline tasks through a cluster batch scheduler without the need of custom scripts or commands.